 Read: How to connect to PostgreSQL database

 PostgreSQL installation on Linux (Red Hat family)

-- CentOS and Fedora are the members of Red Hat family that serves most of the features of Red Hat operating system.
+- CentOS and Fedora are the members of the Red Hat family that serves most of the features of Red Hat operating system.

 - Please note in this tutorial we will cover